National Institute on Drug Abuse: History

+In 1935, a research facility (named the Addiction Research Center in 1948) was established in Lexington, Kentucky as part of a USPHS hospital.

+On June 17, 1971, Richard Nixon announced the Special Action Office for Drug Abuse Prevention, led by psychiatrist Jerome Jaffe.
+In 1974, it was folded into the National Institute on Drug Abuse.

-NIDA's roots can be traced back to 1935, when a research facility (named the Addiction Research Center in 1948) was established in Lexington, Kentucky as part of a USPHS hospital.
-The Drug Abuse Warning Network (DAWN) and National Household Survey on Drug Abuse (NHSDA) were created in 1972.
-In 1974 NIDA was established as part of the Alcohol, Drug Abuse, and Mental Health Administration and given authority over the DAWN and NHSDA programs.
+In 1974, the Drug Abuse Warning Network (DAWN) and National Household Survey on Drug Abuse (NHSDA) were created.

+In 1974, NIDA was established as part of the Alcohol, Drug Abuse, and Mental Health Administration and given authority over the DAWN and NHSDA programs.
 The Monitoring the Future Survey, which surveys high school seniors, was initiated in 1975; in 1991, it was expanded to include 8th and 10th graders.

 In October 1992, NIDA became part of the National Institutes of Health (NIH), United States Department of Health and Human Services.
 At that time, responsibility for the DAWN and NHSDA programs were transferred to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 NIDA is organized into divisions and offices, each of which is involved with programs of drug abuse research.
 Nora Volkow, MD, has been the director of NIDA since 2003.